Email filter scripts for the customer portal#

 out of.*?house

 If you rename the record, it becomes inactive.
 This can lead to unwanted email loops.
-This record tries to prevent items from being created due to absence notes.
+This record tries to prevent items from being created on the basis of out-of-office messages.

-This record named EmailBodyCutRegexps contains a series of lines with regular expressions.
-If one of the expressions matches a part of the main email text (body), this part is removed.
+This record, named EmailBodyCutRegexps, contains a series of lines with regular expressions.
+If one of the expressions matches part of the email’s main text (the body), that part is removed.

-The expressions ignore case and line breaks.
-Comment lines start with a double hash “#”.
-Only one regular expression may be specified per line.
+The expressions ignore case as well as line breaks.
+Comment lines start with a hash mark “#”.
+One regular expression may be given per line.

 This\s*e-mail\s*may\s*contain\s*confidential.*?We\s*thank\s*you\s*for\s*your\s*cooperation\.